Ardtornish Primary School

 Music

-Children are exposed to rich and varied musical experiences and are actively encouraged to perform to outside audiences including the annual Music Concert.
+Children are exposed to rich and varied musical experiences and often take up opportunities to perform to outside audiences.

-School band - This group plays a major part in bringing together students with high skills and interest in music.
+School band - This group plays a role in bringing together students with high skills and interest in music.

 Physical Co-ordination and Fitness